 Most people check the prices of the local travel agency and then they say travelling is expensive.
-Most of the times people don’t even know where they want to go and without realising, they choose premade travel packages, which may not be exactly what you need or want.
+Most of the time people don’t even know where they want to go, and without realising, they choose premade travel packages, which may not be exactly what you need or want.

 Talking to some friends, I’ve realised there are some tips for planning a holiday by yourself, which you should know.